garritfra/garrit.xyz/content/posts/2022-06-10-a-list-of-bugs-in-macos.md

 ---
 title: A list of bugs in MacOS
 date: "2022-06-14"
-tags: "note, 100DaysToOffload, MacOS, tech"
+tags: "note, 100DaysToOffload, MacOS, tech, rant"
 ---

 I've been using MacOS for years, and I was always happy with it.
 However, it